 For example, in a mid-sized hospital processing ~500 prior authorizations per month, automation has been shown to save 200–250 staff hours monthly — roughly 25–31 hours per week — approximately $60,000–$75,000 in labor savings before considering broader operational effects.

-3. Referral intake and normalization across sources
+3. Order transcription and referral management across sources

 This creates a major bottleneck and a massive amount of coordination work.